Employment Discrimination Attorneys

 An employer must provide reasonable accommodation so long as it is not an undue hardship on that employer.
 For example, providing unpaid leave for an employee whose medical condition limits him or her to a part-time schedule would be considered a reasonable accommodation.
 Extra paid leave, however, would pose an undue hardship on the employer and therefore would not be considered a reasonable accommodation.

-Contact Our Maryland Employment Attorneys
+Contact Our Maryland Employment Discrimination Lawyers

 If you have a disability that has led someone to deny you a position, or if you have been refused reasonable accommodation at your workplace, you might benefit from a consultation with an employment lawyer at Zipin, Amster & Greenberg.